Would you like to travel Europe cheap?

 View from Mogielica peak in Beskid Wyspowy © MikoSokPhoto / Adobe Stock

-Beskid Wyspowy is a bit underrated mountain range in southern Poland.
-Located just 1.5-hour drive from Krakow, it's not an obvious place to visit.
 The majority of travelers visiting Krakow head to Zakopane, Auschwitz and Wieliczka Salt Mine but it's Beskid Wyspowy which is actually one the best places to visit near Krakow.

 Beskid Wyspowy is perfect for people who have just started their hiking adventure.
 This range is a picturesque green hills stretching from Rabka Zdrój to Nowy Sącz (total length: 75 kilometres).
-The highest summit Mogielica has just 1171 metres, but there's a wooden view tower on the top which adds 20 metres to the panorama.
+The highest summit Mogielica reaches just 1171 metres, but there's a wooden view tower on the top which adds 20 metres to the panorama.

 The fastest circular trail to Mogielica mountain:

-The landscape isn't as stunning as in Tatra mountains, and the peaks are isolated and have quite big prominence.
+The landscape isn't as stunning as in the Tatra mountains, and the peaks are isolated and have quite big prominence.
 This region is also devoid of mountain resorts.
 On the face of it, this range doesn't offer many attractions.

-But, still, Beskidy mountains are awesome!
+But, still, the Beskidy Mountains are awesome!

 If you're looking for a place to let your hair down, these mountains are just for you!